 Tips for keeping your kids safe in Joshua Tree National Park

->

-> - Make yourself known to the rangers.
-Before setting out on a hike or drive, pop into the visitor centre and have a chat with the rangers.
-They will be able to advise you about suitability of hikes, potential hazards from (and to) wildlife and specific threats.
-They will also be a remarkable source of information, definitely do not skip chatting to them!
+- Make yourself known to the rangers.
+Before setting out on a hike or drive, pop into the visitor center and have a chat with the rangers.
+They will advise about the suitability of hikes, potential hazards from (and to) wildlife and specific threats.
+They will also be an excellent source of information, definitely do not skip chatting to them!

-> - Bring a lot of water.
+- Bring a lot of water.
 Joshua Tree National Park is the desert and, as such, is poor of water.
 Make sure you have a proper amount with you at all times.
 There is no such thing such as drinking fountains to replenish your bottle in the middle of a hike so you have to bring your own

 - Dress appropriately.
 Make sure you have proper shoes if hiking and give the kids closed toe shoes if exploring areas such as the cholla cactus garden